abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-II.md

 ````

 * This modal uses `abp-dynamic-form` tag helper to automatically create the form from the `CreateBookViewModel` class.
-  * `abp-model` attribute indicates the model object, the `Book` in this case.
+  * `abp-model` attribute indicates the model object, the `Book` property in this case.
-  * `data-ajaxForm` attribute makes the form to submit via AJAX, instead of classic page post.
+  * `data-ajaxForm` attribute makes the form submitting via AJAX, instead of a classic page post.
-  * `abp-form-content` tag helper is a placeholder to render the form.
-This is optional and needed only if you added some other content in the `abp-dynamic-form` tag.
+  * `abp-form-content` tag helper is a placeholder to render the form controls (this is optional and needed only if you added some other content in the `abp-dynamic-form` tag, just like in this view).

 #### Add the "New book" Button